 Our future financial performance will depend, at least in part, upon the introduction and customer acceptance of our products.
-Even with CE Mark approval for our CytoSorb device as a cytokine filter, our products and product candidates may not achieve market acceptance in the countries that recognize and accept the CE Mark.
-Additional approvals from other regulatory authorities (such as the FDA) will be required before we can market our device in countries not covered by the CE Mark.
+Even with CE mark approval for our CytoSorb device as a cytokine filter, our products and product candidates may not achieve market acceptance in the countries that recognize and accept the CE mark.
+Additional approvals from other regulatory authorities (such as the FDA) will be required before we can market our device in countries not covered by the CE mark.
 There is no guarantee that we will be able to achieve additional regulatory approvals, and even if we do, our products may not achieve market acceptance in the countries covered by such approvals.
 The degree of market acceptance will depend upon a number of factors, including:

-- the receipt of regulatory clearance of marketing claims for the uses that we are developing; - the establishment and demonstration of the advantages, safety and efficacy of our polymer technology; - pricing and reimbursement policies of government and third-party payers such as insurance companies, health maintenance organizations and other health plan administrators; - · competition; - our ability to attract corporate partners, including medical device companies, to assist in commercializing our products; and - · our ability to effectively market our products.
+- the receipt of regulatory clearance of marketing claims for the uses that we are developing; - the establishment and demonstration of the advantages, safety and efficacy of our polymer technology; - pricing and reimbursement policies of government and third-party payers such as insurance companies, health maintenance organizations and other health plan administrators; - the development by our competitors of products or product candidates that are similar or identical to ours; - our ability to attract corporate partners, including medical device companies, to assist in commercializing our products; and - our ability to effectively market our products.